digital-asset/daml/docs/source/app-dev/custom-views/index.rst

 --------------------------------------------------------------------

 When an access token is expired, an application can retrieve a new access token with the stored refresh token.
-For details on the refresh token, please refer to [Ledger auth-middleware documentation](https://docs.daml.com/tools/auth-middleware/index.html#refresh-access-token).
+For details on the refresh token, please refer to `Ledger auth-middleware documentation <https://docs.daml.com/tools/auth-middleware/index.html#refresh-access-token>`_.
 With the new access token, an application can cancel the running projection and re-create a new one using the new token.

 .. code-block:: scala